ballerina-attic/module-twitter/README.md

 ##### Invoke the actions

-- Place `connector-twitter/component/samples/twitter/samples.bal` into `<ballerina-tools>/bin` folder
+- Copy `connector-twitter/component/samples/twitter/samples.bal` file and paste it into `<ballerina-tools>/bin` folder.
-- Run the following commands to execute the relevant connector action.
+- Run the following commands to execute the relevant Twitter connector actions.

   1. **tweet:**